krafairus/flathub-store-ui/README.md

 (Package) Create a Flatpak package and upload it to Flathub to make it more accessible from other distributions.

 ## Under the MIT license.
-Thanks to the support of the Deepin Spanish community and the Deepins team: https://github.com/deepin-espanol
+Thanks to the support of the Deepin Spanish community and the Deepines team: https://github.com/deepin-espanol